michaelkyu/ddot/docs/intro.rst

 Welcome to Data-Driven Ontology Toolkit's documentation!
 ========================================================

-The Data-Driven Ontology Toolkit (DDOT) Python package facilitates the inference, analysis, and visualization of biological hierarchies using a data structure called an ontology.
+The Data-Driven Ontology Toolkit (DDOT) is an open source package that facilitates the inference, analysis, and visualization of biological hierarchies using a data structure called an ontology.

-- `Source code <https://github.com/michaelkyu/ddot>`_ under MIT license
-- Supports Python 2.7 or >=3.6.

 Getting started
 ---------------

 1. Install DDOT using the instruction on the `github page <https://github.com/michaelkyu/ddot>`_
-2. Go through the `tutorial` <https://github.com/michaelkyu/ddot/blob/master/examples/DDOT_tutorial.ipynb>`_.
+2. Go through the `tutorial <https://github.com/michaelkyu/ddot/blob/master/examples/DDOT_tutorial.ipynb>`_.
-3. A reference list of DDOT functions is provided at :ref:`ontology-ref` and :ref:`utils-ref`.
+3. A reference list of functions is provided for the :ref:`ontology-ref` and :ref:`utils-ref`.
 4. Please post any questions or issues to the DDOT forum at https://groups.google.com/forum/#!forum/ontology

 Features